sandunsameera/git-persona/README.md

-# git-persona
+# gitty

-git-persona is a CLI tool for managing multiple Git profiles and credentials.
+gitty is a CLI tool for managing multiple Git profiles and credentials.
 It simplifies switching between different identities (e.g., work, personal) for Git repositories.
-With git-persona, you can easily add, remove, and use profiles without manually editing your `.gitconfig` file.
+With gitty, you can easily add, remove, and use profiles without manually editing your `.gitconfig` file.

 ---